Ahmetalper1/xox/README.md

 # xox

-hi this is xox game we did for our end of the term project. it includes 1v1, vs comp options.
+hi this is xox game we did for my end of the term project. it includes 1v1, vs comp options.